 - Principle 3: Design for economies of scale, economies of scope, or both.
 When designing to optimize and deliver a premium APIX, organizations must identify whether their goal is an economy of scale or an economy of scope.
 The choice informs the design of the API.

 - Principle 4: Make it easy to manage.
 API gateways are designed to disentangle the complexity of modern application environments.
 Traditional solutions aren’t prepared to handle containerized, cloud‑native, and multi‑cloud environments.
-This is why the NGINX Controller API Management Module focuses on reducing complexity with its innovative architecture.
+This is why the NGINX Controller API Management Module [now API Connectivity Manager, part of NGINX Management Suite] focuses on reducing complexity with its innovative architecture.
 By decoupling F5 NGINX Plus on the data plane from the API Management Module on the control plane, runtime traffic and APIM traffic are individually isolated to enable more efficient processing.

 Every time a customer accesses an app, they expect API excellence.
 Delivering that experience is a key part of success in modernization.